 Agency Type Sender Name Comment Summary Response Summary Cities and Counties City of Dublin The City stated that the DPS 2040 household projections are lower than what exists today around the Dublin Transit Center / Dublin Crossing PDA and downtown Dublin.
-The final preferred scenaro has incorporated pip PDA upzoning, which results in increased housin communities.
+The final preferred scenaro has incorporated pipeline projects and increased PDA upzoning, which results in increased housing projections in some communities.
 Cities and Counties City of East Palo Alto The City of East Palo Alto is concerned with several outcomes of the draft preferred scenario, including jobs-housing balance, mobility management, displacement, traffic, and poor air quality.
 The City requests one more public meeting before formally adopted by MTC and ABAG boards.
-Staff recognizes that housing affordability and jo regional concern.
-Compared to the draft, the fin- achieves higher household growth overall in San related to housing affordability, displacement, an jobs will continue to be evaluated in the prepara Cities and Counties City of Gilroy The City of Gilroy expressed concern that both household and employment projections are too low.
-The Final Preferred Scenario projects more jobs the draft preferred, increasing the jobs-housing Cities and Counties City of Lafayette The City of Lafayette requests lower household growth and changes to the 2010 base year.
-The Final Preferred Scenario modifies the 2010 b also reflects lowered PDA upzoning for househol Cities and Counties City of Livermore The City of Livermore expressed concern that the housing totals outlined in the DPS are lower than the City's expectations and requests addition of the BART to Livermore project, which will include a new PDA increase housing.
-The Final Preferred Scenario has incorporated pi PDA upzoning, which results in increased housin communities.
-BART to Livermore/ACE Project De Reserve is included in the Plan's investment stra Cities and Counties City of Los Altos The City of Los Altos generally supports the Draft Preferred Scenario but requests slightly higher households in their PDA and lower employment levels to reflect the City's certified Housing Element.
-The Final Preferred Scenario takes some steps to jobs/housing balance in parts of Santa Clara cour the total number of forecast regional household stock, it was not always possible to match local h aspirations.
+Staff recognizes that housing affordability and jobs-housing balance is a regional concern.
+Compared to the draft, the final preferred scenario achieves higher household growth overall in San Mateo County.
+Issues related to housing affordability, displacement, and support for middle-wage jobs will continue to be evaluated in the preparation of the Plan document.
+Cities and Counties City of Gilroy The City of Gilroy expressed concern that both household and employment projections are too low.
+The Final Preferred Scenario projects more jobs in Santa Clara County than the draft preferred, increasing the jobs-housing ratio of the county.
+Cities and Counties City of Lafayette The City of Lafayette requests lower household growth and changes to the 2010 base year.
+The Final Preferred Scenario modifies the 2010 base year for housing and also reflects lowered PDA upzoning for households.
+Cities and Counties City of Livermore The City of Livermore expressed concern that the housing totals outlined in the DPS are lower than the City's expectations and requests addition of the BART to Livermore project, which will include a new PDA increase housing.
+The Final Preferred Scenario has incorporated pipeline projects and increased PDA upzoning, which results in increased housing projections in some communities.
+BART to Livermore/ACE Project Development and Construction Reserve is included in the Plan's investment strategy.
+Cities and Counties City of Los Altos The City of Los Altos generally supports the Draft Preferred Scenario but requests slightly higher households in their PDA and lower employment levels to reflect the City's certified Housing Element.
+The Final Preferred Scenario takes some steps toward improving jobs/housing balance in parts of Santa Clara county.
+Due to constraints on the total number of forecast regional households jobs and available building stock, it was not always possible to match local household or employment aspirations.
 Cities and Counties City of Mill Valley The City of Mill Valley stated they look forward to reviewing the numbers in the Final Preferred Scenario, and that they may provide additional comments.
 Comment noted.